roryl/future.lucee/README.md

 Lucee has multiple concurrency features between async functions, tasks and thread {}, but working with the underlying thread implementation is cumbersome to work with.
 A Future provides syntactic suger over the use of thread {} by executing a closure within a thread and giving back a handle to check on completion to deal with the result.

-**This library is currently in beta and is not ready for mission critical workloads**
+**This library is currently in beta and is not ready for mission critical workloads.
+It is an experiment to try out async programming ideas on Lucee.
+Use for inspiration and/or at your own risk!**

 ##Futures Quickstart
 Future.lucee is a single class, future.cfc.
 The basic use is to create a new future and pass a closure to it that will be executed.